OzannAyhan/airbnb_dashboard/README.md

 5. Install the requirements file on command prompt (pip install -r requirements.txt)
 6. Run the app file.
 7. You can run the dashboard using the local address that is the output of the code. (http://127.0.0.1:8050/)
-8. Enjoy the dashboar.
+8. Enjoy the dashboard.
 Don't forget to double click on neighbourhoods!!!